wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 I first came across this puzzle in a nice [blog post](https://buttondown.com/hillelwayne/archive/solving-linkedin-queens-with-smt/) by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.

 In the past, I had used a Python-based SAT solver called PyEDA [1], and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
 Let’s solve it for a `4x4` grid though the code extends to `9x9` grid.
 The code uses Python 3.13.1 and PyEDA 0.29.0.

+At a high level, PyEDA lets us describe a problem using Boolean variables and rules over those variables, and then searches for settings that satisfy all the rules.

+For example, suppose we create an array of two Boolean variables with `X = exprvars('x', 2)`.
+Here, for example, `X[0]` could mean “put a queen in the first cell” and `X[1]` could mean “put a queen in the second cell.”
+PyEDA’s `OneHot()` function says that exactly one variable in a group must be true, so `OneHot(X[0], X[1])` means exactly one of those two cells must contain a queen.
+When we ask PyEDA to search for settings that satisfy this rule, it returns only these two valid settings: `{X[0]: 1, X[1]: 0}` and `{X[0]: 0, X[1]: 1}`.
+It does not return `{X[0]: 1, X[1]: 1}` or `{X[0]: 0, X[1]: 0}` because those do not satisfy the rule.

-To get started with PyEDA, we represent the 4×4 grid as a two‑dimensional array of Boolean variables:
+With that idea in mind, to solve the 4x4 LinkedIn Queens puzzle in PyEDA, we start by representing the board as a two-dimensional array of Boolean variables:

 ```python
 X = exprvars('x', 4, 4)
 ```

-We let `X[r, c]` mean: there is a queen in cell `(r, c)`.
-The solver’s task is then to decide which of these variables should be true and which should be false so that all the puzzle rules hold.
+We interpret `X[r, c]` to mean that cell `(r, c)` contains a queen.
+The solver then searches for True/False assignments to these variables that satisfy all the puzzle rules.

-To see the idea on a much smaller board, suppose we create an array of two variables with `X = exprvars('x', 2)`, where `X[0]` means “put a queen in the first cell” and `X[1]` means “put a queen in the second cell.”
-If we write `OneHot(X[0], X[1])`, we are saying that exactly one of those two cells must contain a queen.
-PyEDA then searches for ways of setting these two variables to `True` and `False` so that the rule holds, and in this case there are exactly two such solutions: `{X[0]: 1, X[1]: 0}` and `{X[0]: 0, X[1]: 1}`.
-It does not return `{X[0]: 1, X[1]: 1}` or `{X[0]: 0, X[1]: 0}`, because those do not satisfy the rule.

 To represent colored regions, we assign each region a number.
 For example, cells marked with 1 belong to the red region, 2 to green, 3 to yellow, and 4 to pink.
 Consider the following layout of four regions in a `4×4` grid, where each row is assigned a distinct color:
 ```
 1 1 1 1
 2 2 2 2